 In our research we are investigating how different foods and their constituents inform fullness and satiety to the brain.
-The objectives are to identify how cells of the gut respond differently to different nutrients, and also how these nutrients may differentially affect metabolism to promote improved health.
+The objectives are to identify how cells of the gut and liver respond differently to different nutrients, and also how these nutrients may differentially affect metabolism to promote improved health.
 We are also interested in how diet-induced differences in the gut microbiome may alter host metabolism and health.
 The research results should provide evidence which, after validation in human trials, may be released as advice to the general public, or as product formulation advice to the food or drug industry aimed at healthy weight management.

-Swang Shallangwa - PhD student
+Swang Shallangwa - Post Doctoral research fellow

 Biotechnology and Biological Science Research Council (BBSRC) grant number BB/K001043/1 entitled: Inflammatory signals regulate neuroendocrine control of growth and energy balance through re-modelling of mammalian hypothalamus.

 Page 1 of 5 Results 1 to 10 of 50